parsingphase/takeAticket/docs/CONTRIBUTING.md

 In particular, npm or ant should not currently be assumed to be available.

 Please discuss before adding any further requirements, or adding any further dependencies via composer.

+### Source data
+`sql/sampleSongs.sql` is included to get you started.
+Full `.xls` file may be available on request.

+### CSS
+CSS is compiled from www/css/ticket.less to www/css/ticket.css

+* Run `./rebuildLess.sh` to compile
+* CSS file must be checked in